Atlanta Police officer who killed Rayshard Brooks charged with felony murder

 Brooks' family is now preparing to bury the father of four.

-Brooks' wife has previously said she wants both officers involved in the killing to go to jail.
+Brooks' widow previously said she wants both officers involved in the killing to go to jail.